NF-GNN: Network Flow Graph Neural Networks for Malware Detection and Classification: Experiments

-We evaluate our approach on a graph dataset we extract from the network traffic data collected by \citep{lashkari2018toward}.
-The dataset consists of 2126 samples, where each sample corresponds to one instance of an android application installed and executed on a mobile phone.
-For each sample, all network flows appearing in the network during execution are captured.
-For each flow, 80 features are recorded.
-For more detailed information about data collection, we refer to \citep{lashkari2018toward}.
+Our extracted dataset consists of 2126 samples, where each sample corresponds to one instance of an android application installed and executed on a mobile phone.
+For each sample, all network flows within the network during execution are captured.
+For each flow, 80 features are recorded, including, e.g., the number of packets sent, mean and standard deviation of the packet length, and minimum and maximum interarrival time of the packets.
+For a more detailed description of the data collection process, we refer to \citep{lashkari2018toward}.

 For each sample, 3 different labels are available, a binary label indicating whether the application is malicious or not, a category label with 5 possible values indicating the general class of malware, and a family label with 36 different values indicating the specific type of malware.
-Malware families with fewer than 9 samples have been removed to ensure a reasonable split into train, validation and test sets.
+Malware families with fewer than 9 samples have been removed to ensure a reasonable split into train, validation, and test sets.
 Consequently, for the family prediction task, only 2071 samples are available.

+For each sample, we extract a graph as described in Section \ref{sec:graph_extraction} and remove the flow-id, timestamp, and endpoint IP and port information from the feature set.
+Additionally, we remove all features that are constant among all edges of all graphs, leaving 330 edge features.

+To be able to compare against baselines apart from flow- and conversation-based methods and our graph neural network models, we construct additional datasets, which represent each sample by a single feature vector instead of a graph.
+We consider three different feature sets: